IDIS (company): Innovation

 IDIS was an early pioneer in digital video recording, leading the security industry's shift from VCR recording to DVR technology, growing to become the world's top selling provider of DVRs to the security marketplace.
 IDIS held this position until the company's strategic shift in focus toward the development and sale of latest-generation NVR and IP technologies in the mid-to-late 2010s.

 Additional technical milestones include IDIS's release of RAS, a mobile remote review for mobile phones and PDA in 2007, INC (featured on the D1 IP Camera) and MMX, a mini-matrix switcher, in 2008.
 In 2009, IDIS developed and launched ISP100, a H.264 based image processing IC for DVRs as well as iNEX, a VMS.

-The company's proprietary DirectIP technology has resulted in numerous accolades and recognition for IDIS, and was named "Technology Innovation of the Year" at the 2014 PSI Premier Awards in London, England.
-DirectIP was also recognized with highest honors at the inaugural Korea High-Tech Safety Industry Product & Technology Awards, in recognition of "DirectIP’s contributions to solving the difficult problems, compatibility challenges and connectivity issues facing the network surveillance market."

-In 2015, the IDIS Super Fisheye Camera received multiple industry accolades for technological performance and innovation upon release, and in 2016, the company debuted "Smart UX" controls for point-and-zoom technology, aiming to increase accuracy and ease of use for camera operators.
-The product was named by Security Products magazine in the United States as a "New Product of the Year" later that same year.

-IDIS's focus on simplifying user experiences while improving fundamental surveillance qualities (such as image clarity) important to end-users has been regularly remarked upon by security industry media.
-In 2015, industry editor Larry Anderson specifically noted the company's "timely emphasis on end-to-end IP solutions that are 'plug-and-play'" in covering the company's debut in the North American market.
-Benchmark Magazine, in a 2015 review of the IDIS Fisheye camera, noted the company's high performance technology, specifically praising IDIS's clean imagery, and admirably intuitive and straightforward configuration/installation.

-Awards

-IDIS has received multiple awards, honors, and recognition for successful business practices, growth, and technological innovations.

 Locations

 In addition to the IDIS headquarters and corporate offices outside Seoul, South Korea, IDIS maintains key offices with regional responsibilities throughout the world, including IDIS Europe, located near London, United Kingdom; IDIS Middle East, based in Dubai, United Arab Emirates; and IDIS America, located near Dallas, Texas, in the United States.